pet00184/NuSTAR_research/README.md

 # NuSTAR_research
-Automated Centroid Program to Co-Align Nustar and AIA solar data
+Automating a program to Co-Align Nustar solar data to AIA data